ietf-teep/architecture/draft-ietf-teep-architecture.md

   - Trusted Application (TA) Signer: An entity that signs a TA with a key that a TEE will trust.
-The signer might or might not be the same entity as the developer of the TA.
+The signer might or might not be the same entity as the TA Developer.
 For example, a TA might be signed (or re-signed) by a Device Administrator if the TEE will only trust the Device Administrator.
 A TA might also be encrypted, if the code is considered confidential.